Organizations focused only on the first model look to adjust their internal operations to align with their new digitally-enabled customer experience.

 - Creating an organization that responds at digital speed and continually adjusts for the continual changes that the digital world serves up.

-Organizations focused only on the first model look to adjust their internal operations to align with their new digitally-enabled customer experience.
 However, customers quickly see through the façade of a cool front-end that only gets bogged down in the machinery of manual back-office processes (the gerbils), or systems that have not been adjusted for digital speed or expectations.
 An app that has to retrieve data, but is unavailable due to a 12-hour system upgrade process on Saturday night, negatively reflects on the entire customer experience.
 Centric’s Matt Cotter further explored the necessity of paying attention to the end-to-end process in his post Learning from Edison: A Digital Pioneer Who Considered the End-to-end Process.

 An Opportunity to Evolve